blacklightpy/vaultofknowledge/Things that do not violate the Deen.md

 - Killing anyone who finds a fault with Muhammad or Allaah
 - Striking monks who shave the middle of their heads, to expel the devil

+- Killing atheists by stoning
+- Burning the houses of believers who skip prayers

 - Killing any defeated disbelieving male except those who do not have armpit hair, are elderly, or blind
 - Taking surrendered males as slaves
 - Taking the women of the defeated disbelievers as slaves